srisi/Simple-Twitter-Scraper/readme.md

 - Install git and clone this repository by entering the following command in a terminal: `git clone https://github.com/srisi/Simple-Twitter-Scraper.git`

-To get these scripts working, you need to jump through some hoops to get twitter api access.
+Finally, To get these scripts working, you need to jump through some hoops to get twitter api access.
 Namely, you need the following:
 - Consumer Key
 - Consumer Secret